lazytiger/trojan-rs/README.md

 ## IPTABLES settings.

-A workable example as follows. lanlist and byplist is ipset which you can create by ipset command.
+A workable example as follows. lanlist and byplist are ipsets which you can create by ipset command.

 > IMPORTANT your trojan server IP should be included in byplist or lanlist, otherwise, route loop should occur.